How are you doing?

 “Hey Nozomi.
 Would you do me favor?
 I am a fan of ‘THE YELLOW MONKEY’.
 I want to buy their CDs.
 I looked all over London but couldn’t find them.
 Will you buy them and send them to me??”

 This all started my business helping people from other countries buy things in Japan.
 I can’t thank Nick enough for asking me that.
 I made so many great friends through my business.
 If you know someone named “Nick Lines” from the U.K., will you share this post to him please?
 I truly want to thank him.
 I lost contact with him after the platform made major change.
 Everyone got spread and lost contact with most of them.

 Become friends a German at a local post office

 Since I started my business on eBay back in 2006 (I don’t have the eBay store running anymore though), I needed to go to the post office nearby my house daily back then.

 I saw a non-Japanese at the post office whom I had seem a few times on a bus.

 It was very crowded at the post office that day and the guy was sitting and waiting for his turn.
 I needed to get the waiting ticket and wait too.
 So I sat besides him and asked him where he was from.
 The waiting time was too long that he had to leave for class he taught so he asked me the person who he met that day to make the payment for him XDDD.
 So we exchanged the phone numbers.

-Stephan is a super friendly, fun person and he had BBQ every Tuesday at his place so people could gather and make friends.
-He invited me to the BBQ.
-I made a lot of friends there.
+Stephan is his name.
+He is a super friendly, fun person.
+He had BBQ every Tuesday at his place so people could gather and make friends.
+He invited me to the BBQ and I made a lot of friends there.